Post

 • Also known as Action

-• Written in YAML format, with files stored under REPO/.github/workflows/
+• Written in YAML format, with files stored in REPO/.github/workflows/

 • The most basic unit in GitHub Actions, each Workflow represents a CI/CD or automation operation